lsu-ddem/pathways-site/content/4_PhysicalComputing/_index.md

 While completing these lessons, be sure to check out additional examples and extended readings in the **Resources** section as well as the lessons and example codes found on the [Arduino](https://www.arduino.cc/en/Tutorial/HomePage) website to build a stronger understanding of these concepts.

 The remainder of this course will require an Arduino kit.
 If this is not provided by the school, or you would like to purchase your own for at-home use or experimenting after you have completed the course, these kits are open-source and can be purchased online.
-Kits containing that [Arduino Uno board and necessary components](https://www.amazon.com/s?k=arduino+uno+kit&i=electronics&ref=nb_sb_noss_1) usually range form $40-$60.
+Kits containing the [Arduino Uno board and necessary components](https://www.amazon.com/s?k=arduino+uno+kit&i=electronics&ref=nb_sb_noss_1) usually range form $40-$60.

 ---